-State law requires the Commission to review and make determination on all changes of organization or reorganization, determinations of spheres of influence, city protests to land communities than a large metropolitan area; criteria for defining urban sprawl may vary service are also a kind of sprawl.
+State law requires the Commission to review and make determination on all changes of organization or reorganization, determinations of spheres of influence, city protests to land unincorporated islands.
+For that alone, I suggest deletion.

 Commented [FD8]: Is this even a thing anymore?